Climbing a tower - more often

 Watch out for nails sticking downward, you might be using your head to steady it.

-The box cover and slid cover are often very difficult to replace correctly.
+The box cover and sliding cover are often very difficult to replace correctly.

-In the tower, you may run into pigeons and their mess, a fake owl or water.
+In the tower, you may run into pigeons and their mess, a fake owl or standing water.

 If there is a water buildup, maybe you can clear a drain while you are there.